Blogs & Articles

 Costs: Conclusion Best option for: Large enterprises with datasets in the TBs and PBs; Use cases impacting large teams and datasets.
 Best option for: Smaller companies with limited startup budgets and lower transactional needs.

-While public cloud investments are still dominating, enterprises with the right mix of needs, maturity and scale can benefit from on-prem options.
-Advances in technology that reduce the up front cost and risk for new AI projects, in combination with the benefits of on-prem (private cloud) solutions such as cost savings at scale, improved efficiency, scalability, rapid innovation and data and IP protection are driving an expansion of private, on-prem deployments by enterprises worldwide, as outlined in Deloitte’s 2025 Technology Industry Outlook report (source).
+While public cloud investments are still dominating, enterprises with the right mix of needs, maturity, and scale can benefit from on-prem options.
+Advances in technology that reduce the upfront cost and risk for new AI projects, in combination with the benefits of on-prem (private cloud) solutions such as cost savings at scale, improved efficiency, scalability, rapid innovation, and data and IP protection, are driving an expansion of private, on-prem deployments by enterprises worldwide, as outlined in Deloitte’s 2025 Technology Industry Outlook report.

-By carefully evaluating factors such as cost, customization options, scalability and security, businesses can make informed decisions that align their business objectives, operational requirements with the AI options they are considering.
+By carefully evaluating factors such as cost, customization options, scalability, and security, businesses can make informed decisions that align their business objectives and operational requirements with the AI options they are considering.

 Still not sure which way to go?
 At Allganize we are veterans of more than 1000 generative AI and agentic on-prem and cloud implementations with our 280+ enterprise customers across Oil & Gas and Energy, Manufacturing, Logistics, AEC, Finance, Insurance and Hi-Tech.
 If you are looking to learn more or talk to one of our AI experts, you can contact us directly.